Federal Changes to Health Coverage - Access Health CT openEnroll_start=11/01/2025

 Use a Broker — for Free

 A health insurance broker is someone who helps you compare plans and choose the right health or dental plan for you.
-Across Connecticut, there are more than 650 independent insurance brokers who are trained and certified by Access Health CT.
+There are hundreds of independent insurance brokers across Connecticut who are trained and certified by Access Health CT.
 They’re ready to help you — for free — with just about anything related to getting health or dental coverage.
-Now is a great time to find a Certified Broker and begin building a relationship, so they can truly understand your healthcare needs and become a trusted resource and advocate.
+Now is a great time to find a Certified Broker and begin building a relationship, so they can truly understand your health care needs and become a trusted resource and advocate.

 Compare Plans